giffenaw/themoviedbsearch/README.md

 You **must** have Rails installed in order to run this web application.
 Please go to http://railsinstaller.org/en and follow the instructions for your operating system.

-Once Rails is installed, clone the project repository, navigate, and enter the following commands into your console:
+Once Rails is installed, clone the project repository, navigate to the local directory in your console, and enter the following commands:
 ```
 bundle install

 rake routes
 ```